cathalaherne2/redis/Part1/README.md

 # redis
-hiring exercise for the Redis team
+Hiring Exercise for the Redis team

+---
-# Part 0: ensure authentication
+## Part 0: ensure authentication

 step 0 was straightfoward, downloading SSH key, adjusting its permissions to ``chmod 400`` and SSHing with the command: ``ssh -i techChallengeKey-1.pem azureuser@123.45.67.89``